Means wins back home, Alberto 5 hits as Orioles rout KC 14-2

-KANSAS CITY, Mo.
-(AP) — Local product John Means won back home with seven strong innings, Hanser Alberto got a career-high five hits and the Baltimore Orioles beat the Kansas City Royals 14-2 on Friday night.
+“He said, ‘slider, huh?’ when he walked past me after the double,” Means said.

-Pedro Severino had four of the Orioles’ 21 hits in their highest-scoring game of the season.
+Hanser Alberto got a career-high five hits and Pedro Severino had four of the Orioles’ 21 hits in their highest-scoring game of the season.

 Jonathan Villar stole three bases, including a swipe of home when the Royals tried to pick him off third base.

+“It feels pretty good,” Alberto said, “but it feels better when you get a ‘W.’ It was a great team win tonight.
+I’m sticking to my approach to hit it to the big part of the field.”

 Jorge Soler hit his 38th home run, tying the Royals record set by Mike Moustakas in 2017.